 Following your initial orientation in Kathmandu, you'll make the journey to your placement monastery (depending on placements available, you'll be within 1-8 hours' drive of Kathmandu) and be shown around before settling in and starting lessons the next day.
 You'll spend between three 2-3 hours teaching each day, from Monday to Friday, and will help out in the kitchen or library (or other areas of the monastery) between these times.
 You'll also get to organise fun activities for the young monks to take part in, in the early evenings.

 Depending on whereabouts you're placed, you could be in a monastery with up to 400 resident monks living on site.
 Ages will vary, but volunteers will be helping novice monks (monks under the age of 20) with their education.
 Class sizes are likely to be relatively small in size as attendance is voluntary.
 The classes will be divided into groups depending on age, but ability levels will vary, so you'll need to be flexible in your teaching approach.

 Evenings and weekends are yours to spend as you like, and it's well worth taking some time to explore the local area.
-Marvel at the astounding landscape on your included tour of Chitwan National Park, keeping your eyes peeled for striking resident wildlife, or try out a whole range of adrenaline-fuelled activities in the lakeside district of Pokhara, including paragliding over the Himalayas - our local team can help arrange this.
+There are so many incredible places to see in Nepal, you will be spoilt for choice.
+Try out a whole range of adrenaline-fuelled activities in the lakeside district of Pokhara, including paragliding over the Himalayas - our local team can help arrange this.